Topological phases protected by projective space-time inversion symmetry in alkaline-earth-metal-like atoms: Quantum simulation scheme

 The 1D topologically gapped phase belongs to the DIII class of spinful models.
-We set the parameters as follows: $t_{d1}=t_{o2}=0.2-\Delta_t$, $t_{d2}=t_{o1}=0.2+\Delta_t$, $\Omega=0.1$ and $t_{\rm mw}=0.1$.
-The Hamiltonian (\ref{H1}) features four Kramers double-degenerate bands and two Majorana Kramers pairs of topological boundary modes, which are localized at one end of the chain and guaranteed by the projective PT symmetry with $(\mathcal{P}T)^2=-1$.
+We set the parameters as follows: $t_{d1}=t_{o2}=t-\Delta_t$, $t_{d2}=t_{o1}=t+\Delta_t$, $\Omega=0.1$ and $t_{\rm mw}=0.1$, with $t=0.2$.
+According to the experiment on the lattice potential of $^{173}$Yb atoms with $759$nm lasers~\cite{fallani2016}, the average hopping coefficient $t$ can be tuned up to several tens of times the recoil energy.
+A double-well lattice can be created by combining a background standing wave with another standing wave that has a double wavelength~\cite{atala2014observation}.
+In principle, the additional double-wave-length standing wave can be realized using a laser with the same frequency but tilted at 30 degrees.
+The ratio between $t$ and $\Delta_{t}$ can be tuned by varying the intensity ratio between the background and additional standing waves.
+The lattices for different spin and orbital degrees of freedom can be specified with the polarization and frequencies of lasers.
+The Hamiltonian (\ref{H1}) features four Kramers double-degenerate bands and two Majorana Kramers pairs of topological boundary modes, which are localized at one end of the chain and guaranteed by the projective space-time inversion symmetry with $(\mathcal{P}T)^2=-1$.
 The winding number of the chain is constrained to even integers, denoted as 2Z~\cite{PPT2021}.
 The band gap closes at $\Delta_t=0$, marking a topological phase transition.
 To study the topological insulator properties of interacting fermions, we focus on the case where $\Delta_t=0.1$.
 At half filling, where $\rho=N/4L=0.5$, the lower four bands and two zero modes are occupied, resulting in the ground state exhibiting topological insulating behavior with edge states.
 To quantitatively explore the topological properties of the model, we employ the state-of-the-art DMRG numerical method~\cite{dmrg1,dmrg2}.
 We consider a lattice length up to $L=56$ at half filling ($\rho=0.5$).
 For our calculations, we retain 400 truncated states per DMRG block and perform 30 sweeps, achieving a maximum truncation error of approximately $\sim$ $10^{-10}$.